HAirineo/jissa/README.md

       * Problem is in the conditional block [digilog/main.py, lines 12 - 17]
 * Revision: 12.30.2015 - 12:21
    * decimal_separate() method has been revised of digilog/main.py.
 Instead of manual looping through characters, math.modf() function was used.
+* Bug fixed: 12.30.2015 - 20:14
+   * Fixed the problem with acceptance of operators